 28th November 2017

-While thousands of students across the country celebrate the end of 13 years of school at “Schoolies Week” parties, a group of 12 Girton Grammar students is travelling with two teachers to Thailand and Cambodia to lend a hand and to immerse in Asian culture.
+While thousands of students across the country celebrate the end of 13 years of school at “Schoolies Week” parties, a group of 12 Girton Grammar students travelled with two teachers to Thailand and Cambodia to lend a hand and to immerse in Asian culture.

 The specially designed trip is for graduating Year 12 students and has become affectionately known as the ‘alternative schoolies’ trip.